Foxy-Ram/Transportation-Problem/README.md

 ## Acknowledgements
 - Thanks to the developers of NumPy for providing an efficient numerical computing library.
-  Special thanks to our <u>Statistic's lecturer</u> who taught me the algorithms manually while pursuing the
+- Special thanks to our `Statistic's lecturer` who taught me the algorithms manually while pursuing the